dileep-kishore/100-days-of-code/r1-log.md

 ### R1D53 - Mon Sep 17
     The package is now available on pypi.
 Install using `pip install beeminder-sync`.
 README and documentation update in progress.

+### R1D54 - Tue Sep 18
+    Update package release notes and changelog.
+Fix minor issues with `query` and `output` functions.
+Recording an updated demo of the app.